danclarke/AquissUsageChecker/README.md

 A simple menu bar application that displays your current broadband usage (updated every 30 minutes) if you're with the Aquiss ISP.

-For a detailed description see: <coming soon>
+For a detailed description see: http://dan.clarke.name/2013/01/aquiss-broadband-usage-checker-for-mac-osx/

 License
 ===============